asad-zaman/argusoft-emcare/README.md

     3. Get access-token, ssid, phone-number, and service-id  from the service console.
 ***
 ## **Google FHIR SDK**
+ - **engine**: To manage the FHIR resource locally in the application as well as to handle the sync & management of resources between   application & server
+ - **SDC**: It is used to render the questionnaire using its form filler, fetch questionnaire Response & extract resources from the questionnaire using structure map based extraction.
+ - **Workflow Library**: Currently using to evaluate cql for initialExpression & wip to use it for the plan definition

 # Configuration
     Em Care have different configuration based on each components which are describe below in "How to Run" section.